thegridelectric/gw-scada-spaceheat-python/gw_spaceheat/DEBUG_MOSQUITTO.md

 So it looks like the sensor _thinks_ it is publishing its messages to the topic, but it is not.

+Note that `publish.py` sends a message of the same format and seems to work fine.

 The primary mqtt in the code is in `actors/actor_base.py`.
 The publishing happens in `actors/sensor_base.py` with these lines: